Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Introduction

 This paper is organised as follows.
 In section \ref{sec: model} we present our model for neutrino masses combining the type I and type II seesaw mechanisms.
 In section \ref{sec: nu_osc_data} we present the results of our parameter scans and discuss the fit to the global neutrino oscillation data.
-In section \ref{sec: lepto} we explore the possibility of leptogenesis within the framework of SDT model before concluding in section \ref{sec: conclusion}.
+In section \ref{sec: lepto} we explore the possibility of leptogenesis within the framework of Singlet Doublet Triplet model before concluding in section \ref{sec: conclusion}.